 The Parthenon and Classical Greece

-– “Searching for the Parthenon”.
 Studies tracing a thread of its complex swirling mists of signification back from the late 20th Century – via Le Corbusier, Sigmund Freud’s visit (“so it really is here!”), Lord Elgin, the mosque, the church, the tourist site for Romans – a reverse chronology to the 5th Century BCE.

-– “Standing and sitting on the Akropolis”.
 Using the two great Athenian akropolis temples to muse on the dialectic between an architecture which stands and one which sits.
 This became the base of my inaugural professorial lecture at the University of Brighton in 1997

 ‘Messages from the Periclean acropolis’, extended review of Architecture and meaning on the Athenian Acropolis (Rhodes), in The Architects’ Journal, vol 204, 24 October 1996 p42.